muggy8/stateless/api.md

 stateless.each(callback)
 ```

-The each function in stateless allows you to itterate through each item in the library.
+The each function in stateless allows you to iterate through each item in the library.
 The function is a wrapper for the [forEach](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) function of standard javascript without the last property

 Example:
 ```javascript